 In this article, you will find :

-I. Three Tips for Effective Roof Maintenance
+Three Tips for Effective Roof Maintenance

 The best way to reduce long-term costs is to take care of your current roof through proper roof system maintenance.
 Improper maintenance can deteriorate your roof, leading to leaks, ponding water and mold.

-Proper roof maintenance includes:
+Proper low-cost roof maintenance includes:

-1. Cleaning your roof.
+1. Cleaning your roof

-2. Getting a professional inspection biannually.
+2. Getting a professional inspection biannually

-• Material inspection: A professional inspector will look for warped, cracked, deteriorated or blown-off roofing materials; loose seams or deteriorated flashing; debris in the gutters; and other visible signs of problems
+• Material inspection: A professional inspector will look for warped, cracked, deteriorated or blown-off roofing materials; loose seams or deteriorated flashing; debris in the gutters; and other visible signs of problems.

-• Interior inspection: A roof leak may damage the interior of your building, so a professional inspection also should include inspecting your building’s interior for cracked paint on the ceilings or walls, discolored plasterboard and peeling wallpaper.
+• Interior inspection: A roof leak may damage the interior of your building.
+Hence a professional inspection also should include inspecting your building’s interior for cracked paint on the ceilings or walls, discolored plasterboard and peeling wallpaper.
 Roofing contractors are professionally trained to check for any problems that may have occurred on your roof over time.
 If there are any leaks or signs of weakness, a roof inspector will notify you.

 3. Scheduling professional preventive maintenance